opendaylight/docs/docs/index.rst

 Content for OpenDaylight Developers
 -----------------------------------

-The Following content is intended for developers building applications or code on top of OpenDaylight, but who do not plan to modify OpenDaylight code itself.
+The following content is intended for developers building applications or code on top of OpenDaylight, but who do not plan to modify OpenDaylight code itself.